MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/manage-pats-with-policies-for-administrators.md

 [!INCLUDE [version-eq-azure-devops](../../includes/version-eq-azure-devops.md)]

 Learn how to turn on the Azure Active Directory (Azure AD) policies that restrict the creation, scope, and lifespan of new or renewed personal access tokens (PATs) for users in Azure DevOps.
+You can also opt out of automatic revocation of leaked PATs.
 These policies can be turned on or off.
 By default, they're set to *off*.

 > [!IMPORTANT]
 > Existing PATs, created via both the UI and APIs, apply per the remainder of their lifespan.
 Before these existing PATs can be successfully renewed, they must be updated to comply with the new restriction.